Understanding smart grid technology

 While only time will tell how effectively the utilities work with telecom providers.
 It is clear, however, that the electric utilities are focused on making some major advances in the underlying infrastructure.
 This interest is very likely to translate into more smart grid technology projects, at least some of which are likely to help accelerate broad adoption.

-About the author: Amy Larsen DeCarlo is the principal analyst for Security and Data Center Services at market intelligence firm Current Analysis.
+Amy Larsen DeCarlo is the principal analyst for Security and Data Center Services at market intelligence firm Current Analysis.
 She focuses on managed IT services delivered by telecom and IT solution providers delivered to mid-sized and large enterprises.